izamrosiawan/asean-economic-recovery/README.md

   - **Benchmark Top Performers**: Adopt successful tourism policies from Malaysia and Vietnam, such as extensive visa-free entry programs and aggressive international marketing campaigns.
   - **Focussed Policy Intervention**: Direct resources and cross-border infrastructure initiatives toward lagging markets (e.g. Myanmar and Brunei) to restore connectivity and regional attractiveness.
   - **Quarterly Monitoring**: Implement quarterly tracking of tourism KPIs against these projection models to dynamically optimize airline route frequencies and marketing budgets.

 ---

+### 🛡️ Data Quality & Assumptions
+* **Missing Values**: Gaps in monthly arrivals for smaller territories (such as Timor-Leste) were handled by aggregating data to annual frequencies to ensure dataset alignment.
+* **Outlier Treatment**: The extreme collapse of international arrivals in 2020-2022 due to border closures was identified as a structural shock.
+The OLS forecasting model intentionally restricts its training dataset to the recovery phase (2021-2025) to prevent these anomalies from skewing the linear projection trend.
+* **Assumptions**: We assume the post-pandemic recovery speed observed from 2021 to 2025 is linear and represents a stable macroeconomic trend.

+---